Abhishek-Shukla-github/React-django-blog/README.md

-# React-django-blog is a full stack blog website
+# React-django-blog is a full stack blog website build using Django